CorgiCapyCode/PolicingEquityAnalysis/DATA_STRUCTURE.md

 ### raw_data (root directory)

-- Contains directories for different departments and cpe-data.
+- Contains directories for different departments and CPE data.
-- The directories in the cpe-data are the same departments with the same files inside.
+- The directories in the CPE data are the same departments with the same files inside.

 ### Departments (directories)
-- The directories for each department follow the same structure and contain the same type of subdirectories / files.
+- The directories for each department follow the same structure and contain the same type of subdirectories/files.
 - Contains directories for shapefiles and ACS data.
-- Contains a CSV-file with the data from police.
+- Contains a CSV file with the data from police.

 ### Shapefiles (subdirectory)
 - Contain geo-data that can be explored with GIS-software.